fastenhealth/policy/source/sections/07-systems_access_policy.md

 ## 7.5 Person or Entity Authentication

-1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the portal.
+1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
-2. Each Customer has and uses a unique user ID and password that identifies him/her as the user of the portal.
+2. Each Customer has and uses a unique user ID and password that identifies him/her as the user of the information system.
 3. All Customer support desk interactions must be verified before Luma support personnel will satisfy any request having information security implications.
    * Luma's current support desk software, Zendesk, requires users to authenticate before submitting support tickets.
    * Support issues submitted by email must be verified by Luma personnel using an email that has been registered with the corresponding account.
 This is cross referenced with email listed with Luma's system.